dermatz/ddev-woodoo-buildtools-magento/CONTRIBUTING.md

 ## Best Practices

 -   Write clear and concise comments
--   Avoid global variables, use `local VARIABLE` if possible
+-   Avoid global variables, use `local VARIABLE` whenever possible
 -   Use functions to encapsulate code
 -   Add Description to functions and describe parameters
 -   Test your code thoroughly before submitting